 - Under Allowed fetch domains list the domain(s) you want to fetch images from

-The filter by default does not rewrite your image URLs if you set your Perch production environment to development:
+By default, the filter does not rewrite your image URLs if you set your Perch production environment to development or staging:

 To use the cloudinary filter add the attribute